-Emily Goldsher-Diamond, Research Associate
+Emily Goldsher-Diamond, Research Manager

 Emily's past research has examined the nexus between technology, accessibility and health.
 She has a particular interest in processes of innovation in the American healthcare ecosystem, and uses qualitative and ethnographic methods to study how people think about and experience technology.

 Emily is currently enrolled in a graduate program in Medical Anthropology at the University of Connecticut, and holds a Master of Arts in Media, Culture and Communication from New York University.
 While at NYU, Emily worked on issues related to consumer privacy and values in technical design.Emily received her Bachelor of Arts from Sarah Lawrence College, where she studied writing.